bruceravel/demeter/documentation/Athena/hephaestus.rst

 Bugs and limitations
 --------------------

-Every calculation at high energy is inaccurate in HEPHAESTUS.
+Every calculation at high energy is inaccurate in :demeter:`hephaestus`.
 Xray::Absorption does not correctly handle the mass-energy absorption coefficients at high energy, although the ion chamber utility does attempt a (very) crude correction.